gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-hide-api-keys-in-react-apps-using-gateweaver.md

 export default App;
 ```

 Now, when you click the button in your React app, it should make a request to the `/example` endpoint on the API Gateway.
-This will proxy the request to the httpbin `/bearer` endpoint using the API key defined in the `.env.gateweaver` file.
+This will proxy the request to `https://httpbin.org/bearer` using the API key defined in the `.env.gateweaver` file.
 The response from the httpbin API should be displayed on the page.

 ![React App](./react-app-screenshot.png)

 ## Conclusion

 In this tutorial, we learned how to hide API keys in react apps using Gateweaver.
 We set up a simple API Gateway and configured it to proxy requests to an external API.
-We then updated our React app to make requests to the API Gateway and display the response on the page.
+We then used the Gateway to make requests from our React app to the external API without exposing the API key to the client.

-Gateweaver also provides additional policies such as rate limiting and jwt validation that you can use to further secure your application.
+Gateweaver provides additional policies such as rate limiting and jwt validation that you can use to further secure your application.
 You can find out more about Gateweaver and its features in the [documentation](https://gateweaver.io/docs/getting-started).
 There you can also find information on how to deploy Gateweaver to production.

 If you have found this tutorial helpful, please consider giving the [Gateweaver repo](https://github.com/gateweaver/gateweaver) a star!